MontpellierRessourcesImagerie/microglia-analyzer/docs/mga_user_guide.rst

 - Providing measures in physical units requires the plugin to know the size of a pixel.
 - Just fill the number field with the size of a pixel and select the unit in the drop-down menu next to it before clicking the :code:`Apply calibration` button.
-- If you loose your image or if it becomes too small, you can click on the little "Home" button in the lower-left corner of Napari to center the view.
+- If your image doesn't appear in the viewer anymore, or if it becomes too small, you can click on the little "Home" button in the lower-left corner of Napari to center the view.

 c.
 Segment the microglia (Segmentation)
 ----------------------------------------